 What you never do is consider your own needs, wants, or desires.
 What you’re doing is rejecting yourself, which only plummets your self-esteem and true identity further.

-Most of us have been conditioned to think that “it’s not about me,” that we should leave our big ego at home, as it’s never about what you want.
+Some of us have been conditioned to think “it’s not about me,” that we should leave our big ego at home, as it’s never about what you want.
 There are however a time and place for both.

 Getting What You Deserve